Reading Strategies That Grow with Your Child

 How children with attention deficit disorder (ADHD) or learning disabilities like dyslexia can improve reading skills and achieve success at school.

 For grades one through three, the object of most school reading assignments is to build reading skills.
-You can help with the necessary practice and offer support to your child with attention deficit disorder (ADHD), dyslexia, or other learning disabilities.
+You can help with the necessary practice and offer support to your child with attention deficit disorder (ADD or ADHD), dyslexia, or other learning disabilities.

 Grades Three and Up